OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 * (almost) rank-free approach

 * richly resolved classification in NCBI (e.g. has unranked taxa like eudicots.  can quantify??)
+* rank analysis? ... ; number of rank inversions, sampling of reasons for them (hard to figure out)
 * paraphyletic taxa in conventional taxonomies

 * skeleton woes: Annelida/Myzostomida, Fungi/Microsporidia